-The majority of the grant and other funding coming to the Police and Crime Commissioner (PCC) is allocated to the Chief Constable in order for him to maintain an effective police force, which is used to fund salaries, allowances, pension commitments and operational running costs.
+The majority of the grant and other funding coming to Ron Hogg, Durham's Police, Crime and Victims’ Commissioner (PCVC) is allocated to the Chief Constable in order for him to maintain an effective police force.
+It is used to fund salaries, allowances, pension commitments and operational running costs.
 Capital expenditure will also be incurred and used to invest in assets such as land, buildings, information technology, vehicles and equipment.

-Following the Comprehensive Spending Review, Durham has seen a reduction in central government funding of around £20.0 million between 2010/11 and 2015/16, which makes financial planning and budget-setting both demanding and challenging.
+Following the Comprehensive Spending Review, Durham has seen a reduction in central government funding of around £21.5 million between 2010/11 and 2017/18.
+This makes financial planning and budget-setting both demanding and challenging.

-Following consultation, it was agreed that the budget for 2015/16 be set at £112.6 million.
-This is met with £86.2 million from central government and £26.4 million from council tax.
+Ron consulted with the public on the police budget in January 2017.
+Folowing his consultation it was agreed that the budget for 2017/18 be set at £113.3 million.
+This comprises £84.7 million from central government and £28.6 million from council tax.

-The PCC is required to consult with the Chief Constable in setting the annual budget.
-As part of the process the PCC is required to obtain the views of the local community on the proposed expenditure in the financial year ahead.
+The PCVC is required to consult with the Chief Constable in setting the annual budget.
+As part of the process the PCVC is required to obtain the views of the local community on the proposed expenditure in the financial year ahead.

 How is the budget set?

-The PCC and the Chief Constable share a responsibility to provide effective financial and budget planning for the short, medium and longer term.
-Each year, in consultation with the Chief Constable, the PCC is required to set a budget for the forthcoming year and to agree a medium term financial strategy that takes account of funding and spending plans for both revenue and capital.
+The PCVC and the Chief Constable share a responsibility to provide effective financial and budget planning for the short, medium and longer term.
+Each year, in consultation with the Chief Constable, the PCVC is required to set a budget for the forthcoming year and to agree a medium term financial strategy that takes account of funding and spending plans for both revenue and capital.

 The medium term financial plan should be aligned to the Police and Crime Plan and should take account of affordability, risk, use of reserves and the Prudential Code for Capital Finance in Local Authorities.